smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 - **Triggering** - listening to external events and triggering the execution of smart contracts based on those events
 - **Eligibility** - determining whether a upkeep+trigger is eligible to perform based on on-chain check pipeline.
-- **Consensus** - coming to agreement among nodes on what upkeeps are eligible to perform
+- **Threshold Agreement** - coming to agreement among f+1 nodes on what upkeeps are eligible to perform
 - **Execution** - executing the agreed, eligible upkeeps on-chain

 ## Boundaries